Dark-Matter-Labs/how-dml-uses-data/how-dml-uses-data.md

 ### Where website data is processed and stored

 We use an analytics software called [Matomo](https://matomo.org).
-We run our own copy of Matomo on servers in London owned by [Digital Ocean](https://digitalocean.com).
-Digital Ocean give us full control over the software we use and how data is stored.
-Their approach to customer data is outlined in [their privacy policy](https://www.digitalocean.com/legal/privacy/).
+We run Matomo through [Cloudflare](https://www.cloudflare.com).
+Their approach to customer data is outlined in [their privacy policy](https://www.cloudflare.com/privacypolicy/).

 ### Opt-out of collection